Software

 • Moderate-risk third parties should be re-assessed every 18 months to two years.

-• Utilize third-party risk management software: Managing all the processes and requirements of third-party risk management can be challenging, time consuming, and error prone if you’re dependent on manual processes such as tracking emails and inputting and reporting data from multiple spreadsheets.
 Dedicated third-party risk management software enables automation, keeps relevant data in a single place, can organize and store third-party documentation and records, send and receive third-party or stakeholder communications, provide automatic version controls, enhance reporting, and ensure appropriate record keeping.
-It’s typically designed to handle all the interdependencies of third-party risk management and can help your organization make the most of its resources.
+It’s typically designed to handle all the interdependencies of TPRM and can help your organization make the most of its resources.

 • Practice continuous improvement: It's important to acknowledge that even the most effective third-party risk management programs can always be improved.
 This could be due to changes in regulatory requirements, inefficient processes, or a need for better education and training for stakeholders.
-To ensure that your program is up to date, it's best practice to conduct an annual review to identify any gaps and opportunities for improvement.
+To ensure your program is up to date, it's a best practice to conduct an annual review to identify any gaps and opportunities for improvement.

 In today's rapidly changing business environment, it’s crucial to avoid having an "ignorance is bliss" attitude towards your third-party vendor relationships.
-Third-party risk management is intended to oversee and manage your organization's third parties, while identifying, assessing, managing, and monitoring their risks, which ultimately helps to build and maintain resiliency, maintain your reputation, attract and keep customers, and protect your bottom line.
-Third-party risk management is not only a regulatory requirement for many industries, but it’s also a best practice that provides strategic advantages to other areas of business operations and allows you to maximize the value of your third-party vendor relationships.
+Third-party risk management is intended to oversee and manage your organization's third parties, while identifying, assessing, managing, and monitoring their risks, which ultimately helps build and maintain resiliency, maintain your reputation, attract and keep customers, and protect your bottom line.

 Subscribe to Venminder